by Brendan A.

 It is easier when they approach me because I am not very skilled at making strong first impressions.
 I think this is partly related to me having Asperger’s.

 I have been able to develop longer lasting relationships and team work in community radio.
 I have been part of a weekend sports show for several years and while I do not earn money from this it is a fulfilling hobby, giving me the opportunity to chat on air about my favourite sports and also the chance to interview sports stars and commentate local football games.

 While I haven’t always had the best experiences in pursuing a media career, I have learnt some valuable life lessons to carry forward with me into the future.

 By taking on some quite tough roles, I have exceeded my own expectations as to what I am capable of doing.

-Posted in No Comments »« « Disability Advocacy Finder: Now Has NDIS Appeals Advocacy Autism@Work: Australia’s first ever Autism Employment Fair » »
+Posted in No Comments »« « Disability Advocacy Finder: Now Has NDIS Appeals Advocacy Employing People With Autism: The Benefits As Seen By Employers » »